mymyxtran/mymyxtran/README.md

 Welcome to my github:

 - 📚 I'm a CompEng Student @ UofT
-- 🚨 I built a Fake News Detector 🔭
+- 🚨 I like to explore 🔭
 - 💬 Ask me about sports
 - ⚡ Fun fact: I bite ice cream 🍦